Open Accessibility Menu

 Unlike traditional ward structures, our progressive structure maximizes learning opportunities and responsibilities for residents.

-• Team structure and expectations differ depending on time of year and whether you are a PGY-2 or PGY-3.
+• Team structure and expectations differ depending on the time of year and whether you are a PGY-2 or PGY-3.

 • There are three different types of teams and all residents progress in the same order (A team → B team → C team)